From Royal Lodge to Wood Farm: Inside the Homes of Andrew Mountbatten-Windsor

 While he currently resides in the Sandringham farmhouse (awaiting his move to Marsh Farm on the same estate), Andrew has formerly lived in royal residences across the south of England, including Sunninghill Park in Ascot and Royal Lodge in Windsor.

-Here, we take a look at where Andrew Mountbatten-Windsor lives, and has lived: From the property he shared with Sarah Ferguson to the farmhouse where he was arrested this week.
+Here, we take a look at the places Andrew Mountbatten-Windsor has called home: from the residence he shared with Sarah Ferguson to the historic farmhouse on his estate.

 Andrew may have spent much of his adult life in Royal Lodge (which we'll explore more below).
 However, before his years in the Windsor property, the then-prince made his home at Sunninghill Park, a sprawling manor on the edge of Ascot.